txpipe-shop/audit_template/templates/report.typ

       ],
       cell()[
         #set align(horizon)
-        Minor severity issues are minor to the security of the project.
-They are unlikely to lead to loss of funds or control of the project.
+        Minor issues highlight edge cases where a user can purposefully use the dApp in a non-incentivized way and often lead to a disadvantage for the user.
       ],
       cell(fill: info)[
         #set align(horizon + center)